atrodo/teaching_robots_drumming/_posts/2019-08-30-fixing-bugs-neural-network-fitness-functions.md

 ---
-layout: default
+layout: post
+title: "Fixing Bugs in Neural Network Fitness Functions"
-title:  "Fitness Your Veins"
+alt_title: "Fitness Your Veins"
 song: "Into Your Veins by Five Iron Frenzy"
 ---